Senate hearing expected on American, US Airways deal

-WASHINGTON (Reuters) - U.S. Senators said on Thursday they will hold a hearing on the antitrust implications of a planned merger between US Airways Group LCC.N and AMR Corp AAMRQ.PK, the parent of American Airlines.
+WASHINGTON, Feb 14 (Reuters) - U.S. Senators said on Thursday they will hold a hearing on the antitrust implications of a planned merger between US Airways Group and AMR Corp, the parent of American Airlines.

 The $11 billion all-stock deal, announced on Thursday, would create the world’s largest air carrier.